evantyip/Tii-Rak-app/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+# Deployment

+Currently using fly.io to deploy pocketbase instance with storage for DB.
+Vercel is used for Svelte Kit deployment